Oblique scattering from non-Hermitian optical waveguides: Parametric study

 Indeed, we observe that for smallest modulation (Fig.\ \ref{Fig:EPsOfStForPowerOfMinusTwo}), almost all of the magenta lines coincide with the EPs that we find using the exact solution, including the zeroth order, i.e., when $\ang=0$.
 By contrast, for the largest modulation (Fig.\ \ref{fig:EPsOfStForPowerOfMinusHalf}), the zeroth order does not provide a good approximation at all, and the first order begins to coincide with the exact solution only from $\grating/\ksh\approx0.5$.

-By analyzing how the zeros of the modified Bessel functions depend on the order, we deduce that the EPs associated with vanishing $\refl$ will always be closer to the Bragg points than those of vanishing $\refr$.
-Since Bragg points of higher order become closer in the $\left(\grating/\ksh,\ang\right)$ space, and the approximated solution improves at smaller modulation amplitude and higher order, the EPs of $\refl$ and $\refr$ become closer at smaller modulations and higher diffraction orders; from a certain order, they practically coincide.
+By analyzing how the zeros of the modified Bessel functions depend on the order, we deduce that the EPs associated with vanishing $\refl$ will always be closer to the Fabry-P\'erot resonances than those of vanishing $\refr$.
+Since higher Fabry-P\'erot resonances become closer in the $\left(\grating/\ksh,\ang\right)$ space, and the approximated solution improves at smaller modulation amplitude and higher order, the EPs of $\refl$ and $\refr$ become closer at smaller modulations and higher Fabry-P\'erot resonances; from a certain frequency, they practically coincide.
 Thus, this trend provides guidelines for achieving bidirectional zero-reflection.

 \floatsetup[figure]{style=plain,subcapbesideposition=top}